Sales Tax

 Florida Certificate of Forwarding Agent Address

-Forwarding agents engaged in international export who meet the criteria
+Forwarding agents engaged in international export who meet the

-set forth in section 212.06(5)(b), Florida Statutes, may obtain a
+criteria set forth in section 212.06(5)(b), Florida Statutes, may

 Florida Certificate of Forwarding Agent Address by submitting a